wragge/dfat-documents-web/_volumes/volume-19-1950-1959-the-australia-japan-agreement-on-commerce/96-notes-by-crawford-for-menzies.md

 4 A handwritten note by Crawford to Rattigan, dated 13 February, is attached and reads:'(1) Mr McEwen agreed with this.
 (2)P.M.

-adopted it &amp; conveyed notion (a) we are likely use 35. (b) We expect reciprocation on question protection against third parties (Japan in our market for them; Argentina and/or US subsidies in their market for us).'
+adopted it  & conveyed notion (a) we are likely use 35. (b) We expect reciprocation on question protection against third parties (Japan in our market for them; Argentina and/or US subsidies in their market for us).'

 _

-_ [NLA: CRAWFORD PAPERS, MS 4514/6/17,'GATT REVIEW 1954: CORRES./CABLES TO MINISTERS']_
+ _[NLA: CRAWFORD PAPERS, MS 4514/6/17,'GATT REVIEW 1954: CORRES./CABLES TO MINISTERS']_